jj4giya/ity/README.md

 You should get a mail within an hour with a link to download your Instagram data.
 Download it and go to the next step

 #### 2. Running the program.
-- Open the downloaded Instagram data ZIP file.
+- Open the downloaded ZIP file (your IG data)
 - From the **followers_and_following** folder, extract **followers.html** and **following.html** to the same folder where you have downloaded ITY.exe
 - Run ITY.exe